slatedocs/slate/source/includes/stackpath/_origin_settings.md

 ## Origin settings

-Origin Settings allow you to configure your site's origin and backup origin settings
+Origin settings allow you to configure your site's primary and backup origin settings.

 <!-------------------- RETRIEVE ORIGIN SETTINGS -------------------->